GetDutchie/brick/docs/offline_first/offline_first_with_supabase_repository.md

 final supabaseProvider = SupabaseProvider(Supabase.instance.client, modelDictionary: ...)
 ```

+!> Supabase has a single client so auth requests would be retried if you use `Supabase.instance.client.auth` in Flutter.
+Instead, use a separate client for authentication: `SupabaseClient(url, anonKey).auth`.

 ### @ConnectOfflineFirstWithSupabase

 `@ConnectOfflineFirstWithSupabase` decorates the model that can be serialized by one or more providers.
 Offline First does not have configuration at the class level and only extends configuration held by its providers: